 - Behavioral problems.
 Babies may be fussy or jittery, and have trouble sleeping.
 Older children and teens may have:

-* a lack of coordination and poor fine motor skills
+- a lack of coordination and poor fine-motor skills

 Children with other FASDs have many of the same problems, but usually to a lesser degree.

-- early intervention education services
+- early intervention services and special education in school

 - classes that teach kids social skills